An Introduction to Full-Deck Stacks

 For sequential stacks, the principal goal is an effective compromise between (1) the ease of determining the next — and previous — cards in the stack, and (2) the degree to which the stack appears to be a random assortment of cards.
 “New deck order” is an example of an arrangement in which it is trivial to determine adjoining cards, but one that does not look at all random.
 At the other extreme is a stack like the Breakthrough Card System, in which it is quite difficult (for most people; mathematicians are not so easily deceived) to determine that the cards are ordered, but that requires a considerable number of “processing” steps in order to make the next- and previous-card determinations.
-Most sequential stacks, my own well-reviewed DAO Stack included, strive for an optimal compromise somewhere between these extremes, combining an ease of operation comparable to Stebbins/Kings with an ordering that appears random to all but quite rigourous examination.
+Contemporary sequential stacks (including my own well-reviewed DAO Stack) strive for an optimal compromise somewhere between these extremes, combining an ease of operation comparable to Stebbins/Kings with an ordering that appears random to all but quite rigourous examination.

-In truth, an even moderately accomplished performer is not plagued by audiences demanding to examine the cards.
+In truth, an even moderately accomplished artist is not plagued by audiences demanding to examine the cards.
 It’s wise to recall that superstar mentalist Chan Canasta built his stellar career on the Eight Kings stack, and world-class magicians Stewart James and Gene Anderson chose the Si Stebbins above all others!
 That said, unless it’s necessary to exploit the particular ordering of Stebbins/Kings-like systems, there is no good reason for modern entertainers not to employ more deceptive approaches.